mtiller/ModelicaBook/text/source/behavior/equations.rst

    :language: modelica
    :lines: 2-

-In this way, the parameter values can be changed changed either in the simulation environment (where parameters are typically editable by the user) or, as we will see shortly, via so-called "modifications".
+In this way, the parameter values can be changed either in the simulation environment (where parameters are typically editable by the user) or, as we will see shortly, via so-called "modifications".